Fesco1800/Elias/README.md

 This project has been assigned the [MIT License](LICENSE), so go ahead and feel free to use any and/or all parts of this system and to build on it.
 Although I would still insist that if you do end up improving this, do accidentally contribute, it would be an honour.

-## Personal Note

-Hey there, this was a small little side project, which was a great learning experience for me and influenced me to focus more on bigger, more complex frameworks.
-I have now moved on to Laravel development, and if you think you're adding too much to this or any other raw PHP system, it may be high time for you to move onto a better framework like Laravel as well.

-> As mentioned before, in case that you do actually appreciate this project or the effort put into it, you're probably too far away for me to demand a good cup of coffee, so for now, how about a star?
-And if you're feeling great, how about a contribution?